 SRU number.
 The Support Repository Update (SRU) number for this update release.
 SRUs are approximately monthly updates that fix bugs, fix security issues, or provide support for new hardware.
+SRUs do not include new features.
 The Oracle Support Repository is available only to systems under a support contract.

-If the package is an Interim Diagnostic or Relief (IDR) update, then the branch version of the package FMRI contains the following two additional fields.
+If the package is an Interim Diagnostic Relief (IDR), then the branch version of the package FMRI contains the following two additional fields.
 IDRs are package updates that help diagnose customer issues or provide temporary relief for a problem until a formal package update is issued.
-The following examples are for idr824, which has FMRI pkg://solaris/idr824@4,5.11:20131114T034951Z and contains packages such as pkg://email@example.com:
+The following examples are for idr824, which has FMRI pkg://solaris/idr824@4,5.11:20131114T034951Z and contains packages such as pkg:/firstname.lastname@example.org:

 Name of the IDR.